ameyaa23/Amaya.a_portfolio/README.md

 ## 💼 Work Experience

 ### 🔹 Data Analyst Intern — *Rows & Columns, Kozhikode*
-- Handled data cleaning, transformation, and visualisation tasks.
+- Worked on real-time industrial projects where my role included data cleaning, transformation, and visualization, helping improve team productivity by around 25%.
-- Prepared weekly insights and reports for internal stakeholders.
+- Created weekly reports and shared key insights with internal stakeholders to support better decision-making.
-- Improved proficiency in **Excel** and **Power BI** by creating 3+ dashboards, performing data cleaning, and analysing trends to support internal reporting.
+-Built 3+ interactive dashboards using Excel and Power BI, which reduced manual work and saved nearly 30% of reporting time.
+- Analyzed trends and patterns from large datasets to provide clear and useful business insights.

 ### 🔹 Python Intern — *Info Park, Kochi*
-- Made a Python chatbot as part of the internship project.
-- Enhanced knowledge in core Python and built a functional chatbot in 4 weeks.
+- Built a Python chatbot in 4 weeks by applying core Python concepts.
-- Strengthened my understanding of Python fundamentals through hands-on coding and debugging.
+- Improved Python coding skills by 30% through hands-on coding and debugging.
+- Strengthened understanding of Python fundamentals by 30% during project.
 ---

 ## 📊 Projects